5 Scary External Factors for Supply Chains

 Fires, floods, and fuel shortages — oh my!

 Those are all things that can grind supply chains to a halt.
-Yet, no event in modern times has demonstrated the impact of external disruption more clearly than COVID-19.
+Yet, no event in modern times has demonstrated the impact of external supply chain disruption more clearly than COVID-19.
 It has highlighted the imperfections of traditional supply chain models in the face of sudden change.

 This trend is likely to accelerate due to the continued adverse human footprint on the planet, growing resource scarcity, and the interdependence of our processes and our reliance on digitization.